Volvo B10M

-The Volvo B10M was a mid-engined city bus and coach chassis manufactured by Volvo between 1978 and 2003.
+The Volvo B10M is a mid-engine city bus and coach chassis manufactured by Volvo between 1978 and 2003.
 It succeeded the B58 and was equipped with the same 9.6-litre horizontally mounted Volvo diesel engine mounted under the floor behind the front axle.
-An articulated version under the model name Volvo B10MA was also offered, as was a semi-integral version known as the C10M, with the engine in the middle of the chassis.
+An articulated bus version under the model name Volvo B10MA was also offered, as was a semi-integral version known as the C10M, with the engine in the middle of the chassis.

 History

 Designed as a successor to the Volvo B58, a large portion of B10M chassis were built in Sweden, but some were built in other countries, like the United Kingdom and Brazil.

 The B10M was one of the best-selling chassis in the United Kingdom throughout the 1980s and 1990s.
 Having originally been produced only as a coach chassis, the B10M was made available as a city bus, in which form it was also very popular.

 It was available as B10M-46, B10M-50, B10M-55, B10M-60, B10M-62, B10M-65 and B10M-70, where the number represents the wheelbase in decimetres.
 Many bodybuilders did however shorten or extend the chassis to fit their needs.
 No later than 1981 a tri-axle chassis was introduced, available as B10M-50B, B10M-55B, B10M-60B, B10M-65B and B10M-70B, with some bodybuilders extending them up to 7.25 metres wheelbase.